Bachelor of Science in Nursing to Doctor of Nursing Practice Entry Option 3

 • Psychiatric and Mental Health Nurse Practitioner

-• Family/Across the Lifespan Nurse Practitioner
+• Family/Individual Across the Lifespan Nurse Practitioner

 All courses must be passed with a grade of “B-” or higher.
 Clinical practicum and residency courses are graded Pass/No Pass.
 A Pass is equivalent to a “B-” grade.